 you can make it look like basically anything you want if you're willing to touch a little bit of code. onionring.js uses html to structure the widget and css to make it look pretty.

-if you're the manager you can change the onionring.css file however you want.
+if you're the manager you can change both the

-if you're not the manager, you can still override the default css by targeting the
+if you're not the manager, you can override the default css by selecting

 where can i get the script?